» 2010 MAC Coach of the Year

 » 387-306 Overall (.558, 24 Seasons)

-Kest has amassed over 340 victories in her head coaching career, highlighted by registering at least 22 wins in back-to-back 23-win seasons in the last two years.
-She has guided Akron to two consecutive postseason berths (NCAA 2014, WNIT 2013) and three overall postseason appearances in the last five years.
+Kest has amassed nearly 370 victories in her coaching career, highlighted by registering at least 22 wins in back-to-back-to-back campaigns.
+She has guided Akron to three consecutive postseason berths (NCAA 2014, WNIT 2013 and 2015) and four overall postseason appearances in the last six years.